 Today, I’ll discuss a portable utility called Dual Boot Repair Tool.
 There are some really useful commands in this tool that will help you fix and repair MBR, PBR, BCD, and the disk structure.
 I’ll go over the options to explain what it does.

 Repair BCD: It does exactly as the name suggests.
 The utility will check the BCD for incorrect parameters or any sort of error, and it will correct it.
 Before you proceed, you need to select the drive you have the BCD, the path of your Windows folder, language, and firmware (BIOS-MBR or EFI firmware).
 Remember, always select the installed OS that is updated.
 For example, if you have Windows 7 and Windows 8.1, you need to choose Windows 8.1.

 Backup / Export BCD: This option will help you back up your BCD, it’s best that you back up your BCD before making any minor changes

 Restore / Import BCD: If something goes wrong you can use this option to restore your BCD if you have done a backup before

-Repair MBR & Boot Records: Just like the name suggests it can repair your Master Boot Record.
+Repair MBR & Boot Records: Just like the name suggests, it can repair your Master Boot Record.
 Use this option, when you need to resolve MBR corruption issues, or when you have to remove non-standard code from the MBR.
-Also, I believe, it also writes a new boot sector to the system partition mostly, if the boot sector was replaced with a non-standard boot sector or if it was damaged some time.
-It also fixed those old NDLTR missing issues as well.
+Also, I believe, it writes a new boot sector to the system partition mostly, if the boot sector was replaced with a non-standard boot sector or if it was damaged some time.
+It also fixed those old NDLTR missing issues, as well.

 Dual Boot Repair Tool download

-Dual Boot Repair Tool is a nifty little tool which will be a good addition to your USB collection.
+Dual Boot Repair Tool is a nifty little tool that will be a good addition to your USB collection.
 You can download the tool from here.